 What price should I be paying for Gold?

 How do I work out if I’m getting a good deal?

 All Gold is measured using the market price or spot price.
-This can be found all over the web and is also listed on the right of the screen.
+This can be found all over the web and is also listed on the screen.
 The market price fluctuates all the time and is based upon the supply and demand worldwide in the markets.
 The London Fixing is also often used as a basis but this is exactly the same as the spot price but is fixed twice daily based on the spot price at that time.

 Gold is measured in dollars and in troy ounces.
 Most websites will list it in a local currency, but they are just converting it for convenience.
 A troy ounce is 31.1035 grams as opposed to the standard 28g for an imperial ounce.
 So if you see a price of $1500 then this represents the spot price of $1500 per troy ounce.
 Spot prices are the price for bullion bars traded between governments, physical Gold cannot be bought at this value.

 The cheapest Gold is of course paper Gold, mining stocks generally start around 30% of the spot price at the inception of a mine where prices are based upon the geologists predictions of the amount of Gold in the mining area.
 Of course the risk is that you can get zero if the geologist is wrong or more if he underestimates the deposits.
 ETF’s and others are generally sold at spot price with bids just over or under depending on prevailing market conditions.